-As hype builds for the highly anticipated clash between Chris Eubank Jr and Conor Benn, one analyst has offered a pointed breakdown of how the fight could play out, arguing it’s a bout that will be a battle of two halves.
+As hype built for the highly anticipated clash between Chris Eubank Jr and Conor Benn, one analyst offered a pointed breakdown of how the fight could play out, arguing it was a bout that would be a battle of two halves.
+This highly anticipated contest, steeped in generational rivalry, eventually saw both men claim a victory in a thrilling two-fight saga.

-Tony Bellew gave his insight into the match-up, which hopes to rekindle some fire from the days of Chris Eubank vs Nigel Benn, one of boxing’s greatest rivalries.
+Tony Bellew, a respected figure in boxing, gave his insight into the match-up, which hoped to rekindle some fire from the days of Chris Eubank Sr. vs Nigel Benn, one of boxing’s greatest rivalries.
+Their sons, Chris Eubank Jr. and Conor Benn, finally met in the ring, not once, but twice, creating a modern chapter in their family feud.

-According to Bellew, Benn must dominate the early rounds if he wants any hope of victory: “The first six rounds will belong to Conor Benn, [Eubank] will not be able to keep Conor Benn off for six rounds”.
+According to Bellew, Benn needed to dominate the early rounds if he had any hope of victory: “The first six rounds will belong to Conor Benn, [Eubank] will not be able to keep Conor Benn off for six rounds”.

-Benn’s explosiveness, aggression and unpredictable attacks are expected to trouble Eubank Jr early, but if the fight stretches beyond those opening rounds, the tide could shift in favour of the more seasoned fighter in Eubank.
+Benn’s explosiveness, aggression and unpredictable attacks were expected to trouble Eubank Jr early, but if the fight stretched beyond those opening rounds, the tide could shift in favour of the more seasoned fighter in Eubank.

 “If he is able to absorb what Conor Benn is able to dish out for six rounds, the fight then turns in his favour.
 That’s when size does come into play,” Bellew added.

-Benn is a natural welterweight but has moved up to middleweight to face Eubank Jr. The pair actively dislike one another, with tensions rising after Eubank cracked an egg over Benn’s head.
+Benn, a natural welterweight, moved up to middleweight to face Eubank Jr., who is naturally larger.
+The pair actively disliked one another, with tensions rising after Eubank cracked an egg over Benn’s head, as previously mentioned.

-Eubank believes his dislike for Benn is valid, as Benn attempted to cheat in their first fight which could’ve posed serious risk to his health.
+Eubank believed his dislike for Benn was valid, as Benn attempted to cheat in their first fight which could’ve posed serious risk to his health.

 Bellew also revealed: “I don’t think Chris Eubank is the best boxer… technically, he’s not very good.
 I don’t know where he gets off on thinking he’s the second coming of Roy Jones Jr, because he’s not.”